valyndsilva/react-nextjs-typescript-tailwindcss/medium-clone/README.md

 In schema.js:
 import comment from './comment' and add comment in schemaTypes.concat

-Add the interface def for comment in typings.d.ts: export interface Comment {
+### Add the interface definitions for comment in typings.d.ts:
+export interface Comment {
 approved: boolean;
 comment: string;